Sourdough Goodness

 3. Cover in plastic wrap for about 30-60 minutes.
 Let rest.

-5. After an hour of letting it rest, it would be best to do a stretch & fold every hour until the dough has doubled its size.
+4. Make the dough into a ball.
+After an hour of letting it rest, it would be best to do a stretch & fold every hour until the dough has doubled its size.

 8. Line your dutch oven with parchment paper.

-9. Move the dough into a dutch oven. (or any pot that can handle 450F heat in the oven.
+9. Move the dough into a dutch oven (or any pot that can handle 450F heat in the oven).

 10. Let it rest again for a second rise for up to an hour.
 Your dough should be puffy.